Near-Earth object: Missions to NEAs

 The IAU held a minor planets workshop in Tucson, Arizona, in March 1971.
 At that point, launching a spacecraft to asteroids was considered premature; the workshop only inspired the first astronomical survey specifically aiming for NEAs.
 Missions to asteroids were considered again during a workshop at the University of Chicago held by NASA's Office of Space Science in January 1978.
 Of all of the near-Earth asteroids (NEA) that had been discovered by mid-1977, it was estimated that spacecraft could rendezvous with and return from only about 1 in 10 using less propulsive energy than is necessary to reach Mars.
 It was recognised that due to the low surface gravity of all NEAs, moving around on the surface of an NEA would cost very little energy, and thus space probes could gather multiple samples.
 Overall, it was estimated that about one percent of all NEAs might provide opportunities for human-crewed missions, or no more than about ten NEAs known at the time.
 A five-fold increase in the NEA discovery rate was deemed necessary to make a crewed mission within ten years worthwhile.

+Image of 162173 Ryugu, target of JAXA's Hayabusa2 probe.

 The first near-Earth asteroid to be visited by a spacecraft was 433 Eros when NASA's NEAR Shoemaker probe orbited it from February 2000, landing on the surface of the 17 km asteroid in February 2001.
 A second NEA, the 535 m long peanut-shaped 25143 Itokawa, was explored from September 2005 to April 2007 by JAXA's Hayabusa mission, which succeeded in taking material samples back to Earth.
 A third NEA, the 2.26 km long elongated 4179 Toutatis, was explored by CNSA's Chang'e 2 spacecraft during a flyby in December 2012.

 The 980 m Apollo asteroid 162173 Ryugu was explored from June 2018 until November 2019 by JAXA's Hayabusa2 space probe, which returned a sample to Earth.
 A second sample-return mission, NASA's OSIRIS-REx probe, targeted the 500 m Apollo asteroid 101955 Bennu, which, as of January 2025, has the third-highest cumulative Palermo scale rating (−1.40 for several close encounters between 2178 and 2290).
 On its journey to Bennu, the probe had searched unsuccessfully for Earth's Trojan asteroids, entered into orbit around Bennu in December 2018, touched down on its surface in October 2020, and was successful in returning samples to Earth three years later.
 China launched its own sample-return mission, Tianwen-2, in May 2025, targeting Earth quasi-satellite and returning samples to Earth in late 2027.